pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 Let's making a road-crossing simulator!

 _The user will control a circular pedestrian at the bottom of the canvas.
 Cars, trucks, and motorcycles will be moving left and right across the canvas.
-If the player collides with any of the vehicles, they die.
+If the pedestrian collides with any of the vehicles, they die.
 If they make it to the other side, they succeeded.
 Just like life!_

 ---